Therapy and Counselling in the East Riding of Yorkshire

 -

 This list is not exhaustive.
-While some people know exactly why they are seeking therapy, others may struggle to define why.
-Either way, that's ok.
-We will get there at your pace.
+While some people know exactly why they are seeking therapy, others may struggle to define it.
+It is ok if you don’t know where to start, we will get there at your pace.

 At a young age I developed a keen interest into the way our sense of self is formed.
 I explored this through drawing and painting, often creating portraits depicting a self troubled by both inner and external forces, or artworks that asked questions or made observations about human nature: how we come to be the way we are and do the things we do.
 Eventually, I decided that having these kinds of conversations with other people – and listening to their stories – was the right path for me, and so I chose to train as a psychotherapist.
 But psychotherapy is about more than listening to people's stories.
 It is also about helping them make sense of what troubles them, and repairing or recovering what can often feel broken, uncomfortable or missing inside and outside of themselves.

-I chose to train in Relational Integrative Psychotherapy, inspired by the personal knowledge that relationships – good relationships – can be transformative and healing.
+I chose to train in a relational-developmental approach, inspired by the personal knowledge that relationships – good relationships – can be transformative and healing.

 I believe that change is made possible through a supportive and trusting therapeutic relationship.
 Just as we evolve in our early relationships, we can change and grow with the help of current ones.
 So I do my best to make a space where you can feel heard and known in all aspects of yourself.
-My aim is to be alongside you as you discover your preferred path in life.
+Relational-developmental psychotherapy is a powerful way to understand how you relate to others and to yourself and to use that knowledge effectively to recognise patterns that both inhibit and support you.

 Training and Professional Memberships

-I am currently in the final year of an advanced four-year postgraduate training program in Relational Integrative Psychotherapy.
+I have recently completed an advanced four-year postgraduate training program in Relational Integrative Psychotherapy and am working towards accreditation.

 My training and membership are with the United Kingdom Council for Psychotherapy (UKCP).
 UKCP are the leading organisation for psychotherapists in the UK.
 I adhere to their code of ethics and undergo their high standards of training and practice.